HatmanStack/android-looper/README.md

 # Looper

-This Android Java application allows users to record or import audio files.
-It adds the files to a list with independent controls for each track.
-You can change the speed/volume of each track and loop them to play at the same time.
+Record or import audio files with independent controls for each track.
+Change the speed/volume of each track and loop them.
 Record and save the results.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=Iq2uNJHoK88) for the Youtube demo.
-You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.looper).
+[Youtube demo](https://www.youtube.com/watch?v=Iq2uNJHoK88) Download the application from the [Google Play Store](https://play.google.com/store/apps/details?id=gemenielabs.looper).

 ## Features